JamesTheBard/initiative_tracker/README.md

 - **s** places the Initiative Tracker into tracking mode.
 - **h** halts the Initiative Tracker.
 - **N** creates a new player.
+- **~** clears the board of all players and effects, and halts Initiative Tracker order.